 Fee waivers will only be considered for events that occur after the start date of your course.
 Events that occur either before this start date or after the end of the course year will not be considered.
 If things happen before or after your course we recommend you contact a Student Support Adviser or Money Adviser to discuss your circumstances.

 If you have access to government funding either undergraduate tuition fee loan or the Postgraduate Loan you should apply for this additional fee support.
 In some cases, you may also be eligible for additional support from Student Finance on the grounds of compelling personal reasons.

+In the first instance, you should consult the International Office regarding the international refund policy.
 At the discretion of the International Office, the following applies in cases where the international refund policy does not.